sphinx-doc/sphinx/doc/ext/autosummary.rst

    contain links to the documented items, and short summary blurbs extracted from their docstrings.

-2. The convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :rst:dir:`autosummary` directives.
+2. Optionally, the convenience script :program:`sphinx-autogen` or the new :confval:`autosummary_generate` config value can be used to generate short "stub" files for the entries listed in the :rst:dir:`autosummary` directives.
-   These by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive.
+   These files by default contain only the corresponding :mod:`sphinx.ext.autodoc` directive, but can be customized with templates.

 .. rst:directive:: autosummary

    Insert a table that contains links to documented items, and a short summary blurb (the first sentence of the docstring) for each of them.

    The :rst:dir:`autosummary` directive can also optionally serve as a :rst:dir:`toctree` entry for the included items.
+Optionally, stub ``.rst`` files for these items can also be automatically generated.

    For example, ::